Karlo Maquinto: Death

 He collapsed after the end of an 8-round bout with Marc Joseph Costa in Caloocan, Philippines.
-The match had ended with a majority draw, the sole blemish on an earlier perfect 8-0-0 record with 6 KOs prior.
+The match had ended with a majority draw, the sole blemish on an earlier perfect 8-0-0 record with 6 KOs.

 Maquinto was rushed to FEU Hospital in Quezon City.
-Karlo was diagnosed with subdural hematoma (blood clot sustained in his brain) upon his admission to the hospital.
+He was diagnosed with subdural hematoma (bleeding on the brain).
 Tests showed that a blood clot had developed in his brain as a result of blows received in the first round of the fight.
-As a result, soon Maquinto went into a coma and died 5 days later in the hospital.
+Maquinto went into a coma; he died five days later in the hospital.